teolenn/discount-code-app/README.md

 The brand wants to create X number of discount codes.
 It is to only be used by a client of a brand (company or organisation).

-If runnung localy se more documentation and test the endpoint at:</br>
+If runnung locally se more documentation and test the endpoint at:</br>
 http://0.0.0.0:8085/docs#/default/read_item_generate_code__post

 If runnung via docker se more documentation and test the endpoint at:</br>